googlecodelabs/workbox-lab/data-driven-pwas/README.md

 # Workbox

-In this lab you learn how to use the Workbox suite.
+In this lab you learn how to use IndexedDB and the Workbox suite.

 ## Getting started